 According to the National Sleep Foundation, by age 2, children have spent more time sleeping than awake.
 Throughout childhood, children will spend about 40% of their time asleep.
 What happens when children don’t sleep enough?
 When children don't get enough sleep, they may have a harder time controlling their emotions, and are more likely to have difficulty with impulse control, paying attention, and learning.

-We talked with Sue Illg, a Family Life Specialist from Sanford CHILD Services, to find out more about how your kids can benefit from these bedtime habits.
+We talked with a Family Life Educator from Sanford CHILD Services, to find out more about how your kids can benefit from these bedtime habits.

 - Make consistent sleep a family priority.
 Set regular go-to-bed and wake-up times for the entire family and be sure to follow them—even on weekends.
 Children that get enough sleep will fall asleep within 15 to 30 minutes of going to bed, wake up easily in the morning, and won't fall asleep during the day.